We’ll talk about skateboarding – not just skateboard flips, skateboard rides, and skateboard kicks but the rich evolution of skateboarding.

 Key Moments In Skateboarding History

-• The skating history of the 1970s craze was characterized by its skating boards, skating shoes,skating apparel, skating celebrities, and skating events.
+- The skating history of the early 1970s craze was characterized by its skating boards, skating shoes, skating apparel, skating celebrities, punk rock music, and skating or skateboarding hall events.

-• Prominent skate brands included Powell Peralta and Santa Cruz in the skating industry history.
+- Prominent skate brands include Powell Peralta (founded by George Powell and Stacy Peralta) and Santa Cruz in the skating industry era in the history of skateboarding.

-• This point in skating history also marked the rise of legendary pro skaters like Tony Hawk and Rodney Mullen.
+- This point in the history of skateboarding also marked the rise of legendary Hall of Fame skaters like Tony Hawk and Rodney Mullen.

 The 1970s skateboarding craze also marked the emergence of early skateboarding competitions, the first skateboarding magazine publications, and skateboarding videos – all of which helped to propel the sport to new heights.
-At the time, you could buy skating magazines and skating sports equipment at your local surf shop.
-A surf shop is a popular go-to places for skateboarders before.
+At the time, you could buy skating magazines or skateboarding magazines and skating sports equipment at your local surf shop.
+A surf shop is a popular go-to place for skateboarders before.

-This was also when the first skate park venues and skateboarding exhibitions started gaining popularity.
+This was also when the first skate park venues and skateboarding exhibitions began gaining popularity and becoming part of the Hall of Fame.
 In fact, the first artificially created skate park opened in 1976.
 Although the craze eventually faded, the legacy of skateboarding remains, inspiring both seasoned and aspiring street skaters to this day.

 Skateboard Resurgence In The 1980s